Im-JihyunKim/GAUL/README.md

-# GAUR
+# GAUL

-This is the official code of paper **Multi-Source Partial Domain Adaptation in Regression with Gaussian Weighting Function for PPG-based Heart Rate Estimation** based on PyTorch.
+This is the official code of paper **Multi-Source Partial Domain Adaptation with Gaussian-based Dual-Level Weighting for PPG-based Heart Rate Estimation** based on PyTorch.

 ![Framework](./Img/Fig1.png)